makersacademy/airport_challenge/README.md

 ### Airport Class

+- #initialize
+  - should have no planes when initilized
+  - should have space for 20 planes when no argument is given
+  - should have space for 30 planes when an argument of 30 is given
 - #land
   - should store the plane in the airport
   - gives an error if capacity is full